Auto FE Updater logo Auto FE Updater

 Move Server/Folder

 The Shell32.dll file in your Windows\System32 folder has many icons for use.
-I would suggest copying that file into the Auto FE Updater folder and referencing it as it's quite possible Microsoft may change the icons in different operating systems.
+If you do use it I would suggest copying that file into the server folder, Auto FE Updater folder or other appropriate folder.
+Then using that copy rather than referencing the file directly in a Windows\System32 folder.
+It's quite possible Microsoft may change the icons in different operating systems which they did between Windows XP and Windows 7 It's also possible that various operating systems may have the file in different folders.

 Resource ID

-This is selected by clicking on the icon of choice.
-You must do this even if the icon file has only one icon.
+This is selected by clicking on the icon of choice. .

 Wrench and gear Granite Fleet Manager - the best designed fleet maintenance tracking and management system available

-Contact Search Site Map Tony's Blog Tony's Main Microsoft Access Page Privacy Policy
+Contact Search Site Map FAQ Tony's Main Microsoft Access Page Privacy Policy